Swetlana Meermann-Muret

 Young Steinway Artist

 Swetlana Meermann-Muret is located at the confluence of the three cultures russian, german and french.
 Each of them successively took place in the course of her life and she learned how to integrate and make them coexist to better serve her Art: Music.
-She has performed in Russia, Germany, France, Sweden, Switzerland, USA, Hungary, Turkey, Czech Republic, Ruanda, Romania.
+She has performed in Russia, Germany, France, Sweden, Switzerland, USA, Hungary, Turkey, Czech Republic, Moldova, Baltic Countries, Ruanda, Romania, Mauritius.

 From her roots, she cultivates the best and her musical heritage combines ideally a typical Russian expressive commitment (ardent and tinted of melancholy), an analytical rigor allied to an imaginary overflowing characteristic of her Germanic nature, and a freedom of mind "à la française" where the lightness of tone has sometimes adorned to a touch of irony.